Gay, Straight or Taken?: Production

 Gay, Straight or Taken? was initially conceived in 2003 by Remy Blumenfeld of Brighter Pictures as "the world's first poly-sexual dating show."
 A television pilot was shot for ITV, with plans to move forward with a full series that fall if successful.
 The pilot's announcement followed a rising interest in LGBT-themed dating shows, such as Boy Meets Boy.
 Blumenfeld claimed that Gay, Straight or Taken? will "do for dating shows what Will & Grace did for sitcom," however, ITV chose not to move forward with the series.

 In early 2006, the series was pitched to Lifetime under the working title Finding Mr. Right.
-On November 21, 2006, Lifetime green-lit Gay, Straight or Taken? for an eighteen-episode run.
+In November 2006, Lifetime green-lit Gay, Straight or Taken? for an eighteen-episode run.
 Lifetime Networks entertainment president Susanne Daniels expressed her excitement over the series' "new take" on the reality dating genre, in which she acknowledged the challenge of determining which contestants were gay, straight, and taken.
 Endemol USA president David Goldberg believed Gay, Straight or Taken? would provide "reliable programming" to viewers, and claimed that the series "really turns stereotypes on its head."

 Filmed in Los Angeles, California, producers recruited contestants through a series of open calls and Internet database searches.
 Each episode was filmed over the course of two days, in which contestants received a small stipend for their participation.
 While all of the date activities were planned in advance, executive producer Joe Livecchi contended that all dialogue among contestants was unscripted.